 - 1. Review the location of the Caribbean Sea and the Indo-Pacific region with students. - 2.
-As a class, access the Data Portal and load the pop-up page. - 3.
-From the map, select an individual buoy in the Caribbean Sea by clicking on a data point.
+Direct students to the Data Portal and have them load the pop-up page - 3.
+From the map, have students select an individual buoy in the Caribbean Sea by clicking on a data point.
 Once selected the data collected by that buoy will populate a graph.
-Click directly on the graph to obtain the exact data values by date.
-Be sure to select the temperature line, the thinner of the two, to obtain the proper data. - a.
-In their notebook, have each student record the data provided by the buoy, including: - i.
+Students can click directly on the graph to obtain the exact data values. - a.
+Record the data provided by the buoy, including: - i.
 Current latitude and longitude - ii.
-Temperature by date - 4.
-Time permitting; select 1-2 additional buoys in the same location in the Caribbean Sea and have students record the data collected by each. - 5.
-Now select another buoy, this time from the Indo-Pacific. - a.
-Have students record the latitude and longitude of the buoy and the temperature data over time. - 6.
-Time permitting; select 1-2 additional buoys in the same location and have students record the data collected by each. - 7.
-Ask students to compare the data recorded by each pair of buoys. - a.
-Did any of the buoys collect data at the same time of year? - b.
-Are the temperatures recorded at each location the same during the same time of year? (i.e. What is the temperature in the month of December from both locations?) - c.
-Are the temperatures different during the same time of year? - d.
-How much of a temperature difference is there between locations?
+Salinity and temperature by date - iii.
+Dissolved oxygen by date, if available - 4.
+Now have students click on another buoy in the Indo-Pacific. - a.
+Record the data provided by the buoy - 5.
+Ask students to compare the data recorded by each pair of buoys.
+If students are working in pairs or small groups, have each group share the data they collected. - a.
+Are the temperatures the same over time throughout both regions? - b.
+Is the salinity the same throughout both regions? - c.
+Which region showed the greatest fluctuation in temperature?
+In salinity? - d.
+Did any of the buoys measure dissolved oxygen?
+How do the regions compare? - 6.
+Direct student to use the Data Portal plotting feature to examine data collected from each geographical area.
+Students will discover changes in temperature at different depths and in different regions by visualizing the data on a standard x- and y-axis.